 About Esperance Physiotherapy

-In 2001, the clinic was relocated to its current position, providing onsite parking, easy access for people with disabilities, individual private consultation rooms and a gymnasium for rehabilitation and work conditioning programs.
-It is situated in a lovely older home, with a pleasant atmosphere and great views out over the bay.
+In 2001, the clinic was relocated to its current position @ 5 William Street, providing onsite parking, easy access for people with disabilities, individual private consultation rooms, and a gymnasium for rehabilitation and work conditioning programs.
+It is situated in a lovely older home, with a pleasant atmosphere and lovely outlook.
+Hydrotherapy services are provided off-site.

-In 2009, and 2015 Esperance Physiotherapy was awarded Practice Accreditation status by the Australian Physiotherapy Association under their Quality in Practice accreditation program.Practice Principals Melissa and Doug would like to welcome you to Esperance Physiotherapy
+In 2009, and 2015 Esperance Physiotherapy was awarded Practice Accreditation status by Quality in Practice under their accreditation program.

 Practice principals Melissa and Doug would like to welcome you to Esperance Physiotherapy and look forward to assisting you to achieve greater physical independence.